Safe-DS/DSL/docs/stdlib/safeds/ml/classical/regression/LassoRegressor.md

 |------|------|-------------|---------|
 | `alpha` | [`Float`][safeds.lang.Float] | Controls the regularization of the model.
 The higher the value, the more regularized it becomes. | `#!sds 1.0` |

-??? quote "Source code in `lasso_regression.sdsstub`"
+??? quote "Stub code in `lasso_regression.sdsstub`"

     ```sds linenums="11"
     class LassoRegressor(